 Colored contacts.
 Tinted soft contact lenses to enhance or change your eye color are more expensive than clear lenses or lenses with only a faint handling tint (which helps you see the lens in your storage case or helps you find the lens if you drop it).
 Expect to pay roughly 70 to 80 percent more for colored contact lenses than for non-tinted lenses.

 Presbyopia.
 If you are over age 40 and need bifocals, there are a number of contact lens options to correct presbyopia.
-If your optician recommends and prescribes disposable bifocal contact lenses, an estimated monthly cost for these lenses is from £32.00 (similar to the cost of disposable toric contacts).
-So again, an annual lens cost of almost £400.00 is not unusual if you wear the lenses daily.
-Monthly replacement multifocals will start at about £22.00 per month.
-Again more premium high performing lenses will cost more.
+If your eye doctor recommends and prescribes disposable bifocal contact lenses, an estimated per-box cost for these lenses is $50 to $70 (similar to the cost of disposable toric contacts).
+So again, an annual lens cost of $500 to $700 is not unusual if you wear the lenses daily and replace them every two weeks.

 Cost Of Contact Lens Solutions

 Don't forget about the cost of contact lens solutions to clean and disinfect your lenses.
 If you wear contacts on a daily wear basis and clean and disinfect them after each use, expect your annual cost for contact lens care solutions to be roughly $150 to $200.

 It's a good idea, though, to keep a bottle of contact lens solution handy if you wear daily disposable contacts, in case you need to rinse or rewet your lenses during the day.
 This is especially true if you live or work in a dry, dusty environment.